OzguYalcin/AdvancedHandler/README.md

     // Forces this command to only be ran in guilds rather than DMs and guilds.
     guildOnly: false,

+    // This method is invoked only once whenever the command is registered
+    // "client" is the client object for your bot
+    // "instance" is your AdvancedHandler.CommandHandler instance
+    init: (client, instance) => {
+      console.log('ran only one time when the bot starts up') },

     // The function that is invoked whenever the command is ran by a user.
     // This function can be called "run" or "execute" as well.
     // An object is passed in as an argument that provides additional data.